karammulc/Karas-Jams-Case-Study/README.md

 # StreamTunes-Case-Study
 Hello!
 This project is especially personal and meaningful to me.
 Throughout my life and it's complexities music has offered solice and opportunities for connection.
-Instead of adressing a business problem; this project will be an exploration of my own spotify data and personal listening patterns.
+Instead of addressing a business problem, this project will explore my Spotify data and personal listening patterns.

 Objectives:
 - Explore the patterns within my relationship to music